SSH access is only available with the Daytona sandbox provider. Local, Docker, and exe.dev sandboxes do not support SSH access.

 Keeping the sandbox alive

 By default, Daytona sandboxes are destroyed when the workflow finishes.
-To keep the sandbox running after the workflow completes — so you can continue debugging — combine--ssh with --preserve-sandbox:
+To keep the sandbox running after the workflow completes — so you can continue debugging — pass--preserve-sandbox:

 --preserve-sandbox, the SSH session is terminated when the run ends and the sandbox is cleaned up.